 The flavor of eggs is not only determined by the color of the shell, but is also influenced by many other factors.
 One of the most important factors is the chicken's diet.

 Chickens raised in natural conditions and fed a variety of foods tend to produce eggs with a richer flavor.
-Eggs from hens fed grains, greens, or insects tend to have richer, more nutritious yolks than eggs from hens fed industrial feed.
+Eggs from hens fed grains, green vegetables, or insects tend to have richer, more nutritious yolks than eggs from hens fed industrial feed.

 In addition, the freshness of the egg also greatly affects the flavor.
-The fresher the egg, the more delicious it is, while the longer the egg is stored, the lower its quality.
+The fresher the egg, the more delicious it is, while eggs left for a long time will lose quality.

 Many people wonder why brown eggs are often more expensive than white eggs on the market.
 The main reason is that brown egg-laying hens are larger and consume more feed than white egg-laying hens.
-They also require more living space, which results in higher costs for raising.
+They also require more living space, leading to higher costs.

 Source: https://thanhnien.vn/trung-ga-vo-mau-nau-co-gia-tri-dinh-duong-cao-hon-mau-trang-185250525200925504.htm